Magdyz/websiteScheduler/README.md

-# websiteScheduler
+# Website Scheduler
-Website scheduler script
+Website scheduler

 A lot of websites these days ask you to wait in a queue starting certain times.
 The purpose of this script is to make sure you are the first or at least as early as possible to open the website.